 Waist trainers might not have a strong steel boning structure as in corset or some cases have no steel boning at all.
 Waist trainers come with acrylic, plastic, or steel boning to maintain and compress the waistline.
-The maximum number of steel bones used in waist trainers are 4.
+The maximum number of steel bones used in waist trainers is 4.

 Corset has a strong boning structure like the steel rods that comes with a combination of flat and stiff steel and spiral boning.
 The spiral bones are designed specifically for flexibility.
 It provides the core with all the strength needed to shape the tummy and waistline while giving perfect curves to the hips and bustline.
 Corset also comes cheap but they lack the strength of steel boning as plastic boning is used instead.
-They do not serve the function of waist compression rather worn as a fashion garment and does not provide the required pressure for waist training.
+They do not serve the function of waist compression rather worn as a fashion garment and do not provide the required pressure for waist training.

 The fasteners used in waist trainers and corsets to tighten the core are very different.
 Waist trainers come with hooks at the front that tightens your tummy.
 Different waist trainers, you see on the website come with a different number of hooks as it’s not fixed.
 Moreover, it entirely depends on the user how much tight they want it to be for best waist training.
 The rows of hooks and eyes at the front of the waist trainer are the most important part of it that helps you reduce fat around the waist.

 Contrary to that, the corset does not have hooks but comes with lacing that can be tightened enough according to your body type and helps in reshaping your body and waistline.
 They can be tightened or loosened as per the requirement.
-Corsets also have a steel composed busk at the front with loops and pins on the alternate sides that makes it easier to wear and take off the corset instead of moving it over from your head to the hips.
+Corsets also have a steel-composed busk at the front with loops and pins on the alternate sides that makes it easier to wear and take off the corset instead of moving it over from your head to the hips.

-Waist trainer and corsets are both designed for ultimate waist training to reduce waistline and shape the curves.
+Waist trainers and corsets are both designed for ultimate waist training to reduce waistline and shape the curves.
 But waist trainers play a role in making you look slimmer and can be worn under clothes.
 Waist trainers can be put on while sleeping and exercising.
 They give an amazing weight loss result.

 Corsets are rather bulkier when worn and unable to hide under your clothes.
 They can’t be worn while sleeping and exercising because of their rigid steel boning structure.
 Nevertheless, it shapes the waistline astonishingly in a short amount of time.

-A waist trainer is made out of stretchable fabric and has really few panels that allow less flexibility along the midsection and doesn’t fit every body type.
+A waist trainer is made out of stretchable fabric and has really few panels that allow less flexibility along the midsection and don’t fit every body type.
 It’s hard to find a waist trainer that would fit exactly according to underbust, waist, and hip size.

 Corsets have a one and effective reliable function of shaping the waistline.
 It provides perfect compression to the waist even if it’s worn to compress the whole torso.
 It fits every body type unlike waist trainers and helps achieve an amazing figure.

 A variety of waist training brands offer a combination of high-end and low-end waist trainers and corsets so it’s easy to pick the one that fits your budget.
 But generally, waist trainers are more budget-friendly as the estimated cost for them is $50-$70 that gives you full-time benefits.
-The affordability of waist trainer is almost 30-50%.
+The affordability of waist trainers is almost 30-50%.

 On the other hand, corsets are a little expensive as compared to waist trainers because they come with a steel boning structure and ought to be expensive.
-The price range is mostly over $100 unless you go for cheap ones that have plastic boning and not effective enough to give you the desired results.
+The price range is mostly over $100 unless you go for cheap ones that have plastic boning and are not effective enough to give you the desired results.